fabiostrada/microfrontend/README.md

 🔎 **Smart, Fast and Extensible Build System**

+## Architecture

+The project consists of:

+Admin Dashboard app
+This will contain the layout of the dashboard and the content that can only be viewed by an authenticated and authorized user.

+Login app
+This will contain the forms and logic for authenticating and authorizing a user There's a one user to log in:
+Username: demo
+Password: demo

+To lunch:

+1. Login App: nx run login:serve
+2. Dashboard: nx run dashboard:serve-mfe

 ## Adding capabilities to your workspace

 Nx supports many plugins which add capabilities for developing different types of applications and different tools.